achlin9/achlin9.github.io/_pages/about.md

 - Delved into the field of offline reinforcement learning, read a lot of papers, and tried to reproduce the results of these papers
-- Tried to combine reinforcement learning with quantitative finance, and independently completed reinforcement learning experiments in the quantitative field
+- Tried to combine reinforcement learning with quantitative finance, and independently completed reinforcement learning experiments(DRQN + Conventional Strategy Filter) in the quantitative field

 </div>
 </div>